 Best for: Latin pop crossover, US Hispanic markets

 Write a bilingual code-switch pop lyric, Spanglish-style structure but using English and Mandarin instead of Spanish.
 Theme: a phone call with mom.
 Switch rule: every line has 1 English clause + 1 Mandarin clause separated by a comma.
 Mood: warm.
 16 lines.
-Provide pinyin under Mandarin clauses only.
+Write the Mandarin in Chinese characters, then add pinyin on a separate line under each verse.

 2. “Good night baby” intimacy